 They need knowledge of moderation techniques; training in moderation is therefore recommended

-They should be able to handle difficult situations and conflicts constructively; knowledge of conflict management and negotiation techniques through appropriate training is therefore recommended as well
+They should be able to handle difficult situations and conflicts constructively; knowledge of conflict management and negotiation techniques through appropriate training is therefore also recommended.

 Collecting feedback from various stakeholders can take place throughout the whole strategy lifecycle.
-The earlier constructive feedback is announced, the easier the course of action can be influenced.
+The earlier that constructive feedback is announced, the more easily the course of action can be influenced.

 Reviews

-Besides feedback in its various form, formalized strategy reviews are another important source for change.
+As well as feedback in its various forms, formalized strategy reviews are another important source for change.
 In most cases, the terminology of the term “review” is not used precisely, with the result that there are often misunderstandings and misguided expectations among those involved.
 Despite all the differences, reviews always have a common goal: to ﬁnd defects and evaluate the subject matter at hand (Masak, 2009).
-All people, including so-called experts with a great technical background, are not free from their mental attitudes.
+No one, including so-called experts with a strong technical background, is free from their mental attitudes and biases.
 The implementation of IT architecture reviews, for example, can pose problems because a review usually represents a threat and not an opportunity for the employees.
-The term review includes evaluation, appraisal and comparison of results.
-However, it is very difficult for those involved to distinguish criticism of their work results from criticism of their own person, which is why reviews are unconsciously perceived as a kind of threat to the own ego (Masak, 2009).
+The term “review” includes an evaluation, appraisal, and comparison of results.
+However, it is very difficult for those involved to distinguish criticism of their work results from criticism of themselves, which is why reviews are unconsciously perceived as a kind of threat to the ego (Masak, 2009).

-IT strategy reviews should be conducted according to the internal and external dynamics, for example, annual reviews may be advisable in a stable environment, less stable environments may require quarterly or even monthly reviews (Limited, 2020).
+IT strategy reviews should be conducted according to the internal and external dynamics; for example, annual reviews may be advisable in a stable environment, while less stable environments may require quarterly or even monthly reviews (Limited, 2020).
 These reviews can be conducted internally by employees from within the organization, or companies can hire external consultants to review their strategy and to bring external input and benchmark insights.